2022 Luding earthquake: Impact

 The earthquake struck Sichuan province while its COVID-19 lockdown was in effect.
-It follows a drought and heat wave which has affected water and power supplies due to the province's dependency on hydropower.
-Previously, two earthquakes in June caused at least four deaths.
+It followed a drought and heat wave which had affected water and power supplies due to the province's dependency on hydropower.
+Two earthquakes in June caused at least four deaths.

 Casualties

 At least 93 people were killed, and 424 were injured.
-A further 24 people remain missing, nine in Luding County and 16 in Shimian County.
 Provincial officials reported 55 fatalities and 264 injuries in Ganzi Prefecture.
 Three park employees of Hailuogou National Geological Park were among the dead.
 The Alpine Ecosystem Observation and Experiment Station of Gongga Mountain, a research facility, partially collapsed, killing a graduate student, and injuring three.
 Most of the casualties were attributed to collapsing homes while some were buried by landslides as they walked on roads.
 Some received minor injuries due to rockfalls.
 Eight people from the county received medical attention at West China Medical Center in Chengdu.

 A further 38 people in Shimian County (Ya'an Prefecture) died and 158 were injured; including six fatalities and 11 injuries reported in Caoke; 24 fatalities and 27 injured in Wanggangping; seven fatalities and another seven injured in Xinmin.
 At Xinmian, 33 were injured.
 Five people were injured in Hanyuan County.
 One person was also injured in Liangshan Prefecture.
 The injured were treated at a hospital.
 Seventeen days after the earthquake, an injured survivor was located by a resident and rescued.